Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Collaborative Workshop Physics

-\begin{itemize} \item Socratic questioning of the team, to gauge and to guide clear understanding of the problem statement \item Strong encouragement to begin eliminating the weakest ideas for solutions \item Strong encouragement to \emph{balance} time spent converging on solutions versus building an apparatus and conducting measurements \end{itemize} \end{itemize} On third and later visits, instructors focused on questioning the team about features of their chosen solution strategy (e.g. {}``Why did you choose this detector over another?) and what would happen if they made modifcations (e.g. {}``What if we change the location of this photogate, what will happen to your graphs?'')
-Early in the course, during the first 1-2 CWP sessions, there was also often a need to stop the whole class and present a few tips for effective team work, to warn groups against common pitfalls.
-The most common is the tendency to 'fall in love with the first idea' and converge (usually under duress from a perceived lack of time) too quickly on executing a sub-standard solution strategy.
+On third and later visits, instructors focused on questioning the team about features of their chosen solution strategy (e.g. ``Why did you choose this detector over another?) and what would happen if they made modifications (e.g. ``If we change the location of this photogate, what will happen to your graphs?'')
+Early in the course, during the first 1-2 CWP sessions, there was also often a need to stop the whole class and present a few tips for effective team work.
 At the conclusion of the experiment problem, teams were often encouraged to take a 5-10 minute break.
-Upon return, one context-rich group problem is distributed to each \emph{Recorder}.
-Again, teams are coached to not write anything for the first 10 minutes or so, but rather to read, discuss, and answer amongst themselves, {}``What is the goal, what is the writer of this problem asking us for?''
+Upon return, one context-rich group problem is distributed to each Recorder.
+Again, teams are coached to not write anything for the first 10 minutes or so, but rather to read, discuss, and answer among themselves, ``What is the goal, what is the writer of this problem asking us for?''
 Instructors made a visit after this initial period to illicit reflection.